-Speed and range are often quickest features to draw attention.
+Speed and range are often the quickest features to draw attention.
 However, a lot of frequent scooter riders will tell you that good brakes are just, if not more important, than any other factor.
-And here, the M2 Pro really shines, especially when you remember that it’s a mid range scooter.
+And here, the M2 Pro really shines, especially when you remember that it’s a mid-range scooter.

 The M2 brakes quickly and smoothly.
-As you brake, you remain firmly in control of the scooter.
+As you break, you remain firmly in control of the scooter.